 Congenital blockage of ductal system

 The testicular ductal system may be congenitally blocked.
-Male children born to mothers who were exposed to the drug diethylstilbesterol during pregnancy.
+Male children born to mothers who were exposed to the drug diethylstilbesterol (an estrogen) during pregnancy.
 Vas deferens may be blocked at two or more sites in the condition called segmental dysplasia.

 Acquired blockage of ductal system